VioletViolaVi/Milestone-Project-4/README.md

         - Using chrome development tools, open the Slurps home page using: 992x571 and 1200x571 screen sizes.
         - Ensure the logo, search bar, person icon, shopping cart icon, drink counter and price total are all clearly presented in the banner, don't overlap each other or go outside the banner’s width across both these screen sizes.
         - Click on the “__*Slurps*__” logo and ensure this redirects the users to the home page of the Slurps website.
+        - Hover over and click on the “__*Slurps*__” logo to ensure its text colour changes to “__*#17a2b8*__”.
         - Conduct the following to test the search bar:
             - Enter the cursor in the search bar at the top of the website and type in “__*berry*__”.
 Then, press the button with the magnifying glass icon on it to enter the search “__*berry*__” into the website.
-            - Ensure the background colour of the button with the magnifying glass icon is light blue and when it’s clicked on, ensure the outline colour changes to #17a2b8 for both the search bar input field and its button.
+            - Ensure the background colour of the button with the magnifying glass icon is light blue and when it’s clicked on, ensure the outline colour changes to “__*#17a2b8*__” for both the search bar input field and its button.
             - Once the search is done, ensure the “__*berry*__” word entered remains in the search bar even after the search has gone through and ensure the message “__*Search results for: "berry"*__” appears at the top of the screen.
             - As this website does have drink names with the word “__*berry*__” in them, ensure there are drink options that do appear underneath the  “__*Search results for: "berry"*__” message.
             - Go through the appeared search options and check that all the drink names contain the word “__*berry*__” in them.
 Then go through the remaining drinks on the homepage that were not featured as part of the search results and ensure they do not have the “__*berry*__” word in them.
             - As this website has no drink names with the word “__*fish*__” in them, enter “__*fish*__” in the search bar and ensure there are no drink options that appear underneath the “__*Search results for: "fish"*__” message.
 Instead make sure the message “__*No results found for: "fish"*__” is shown.
             - Also check that searching based on the drink names is the only way for users to get drink results provided from the search bar.
 Do this by entering in the search bar “__*1x800ml*__”, a non drink name but present across the homepage as part of some of the drink’s descriptions, and make sure no drink options display and the message “__*No results found for: "1x800ml"*__” appears.
-        - Check that the person icon is clearly positioned in the banner, across these different screen sizes, and when clicked changes to the #17a2b8 colour.
+        - Check that the person icon is clearly positioned in the banner, across these different screen sizes, and when clicked changes to the “__*#17a2b8*__” colour.
 Also when clicked, ensure the website is redirected to the “__*My Profile*__” page, when users are logged in, or the “__*Log In*__” page when users are not logged in.
-        - Click the shopping cart icon and make sure it changes to the #17a2b8 colour and redirects the website to the “__*Shopping Cart*__” page.
+        - Click the shopping cart icon and make sure it changes to the “__*#17a2b8*__” colour and redirects the website to the “__*Shopping Cart*__” page.
         - Add an item to the shopping cart, from the home page and check that the same number of items added to the shopping cart is shown in the drink counter.
 For example, if seven items are added to the shopping cart, ensure the counter displays the number “__*7*__”.
 If these items are reduced by two, ensure the drink counter displays “__*5*__”.
-Also ensure the background colour of the drink counter is light blue and when clicked, its outline colour changes to #17a2b8.
+Also ensure the background colour of the drink counter is light blue and when clicked, its outline colour changes to “__*#17a2b8*__”.
         - Add an item to the shopping cart, from the home page and check that the price of the item is shown as the same price in the price total located in this banner.
 For instance, add a drink that costs “__*£13.00*__” and make sure in the banner, the price total is also “__*£13.00*__”.
         - Add two more of the same drink that cost “__*£13.00*__” and make sure the price total in the banner adds them up correctly, therefore displaying “__*£39.00*__” as a result.
         - Reduce the number of drinks added to the shopping cart by one and ensure the price total subtracts the cost correctly and shows “__*£23.00*__” in its price total.
+        - Also ensure the price total changes its text colour to “__*#17a2b8*__” when hovered over or clicked on.
     - Navigation Bar:
         - Run the HTML and CSS code used to make this navigation bar, in the W3C Markup Validation Service and CSS Validation Service respectively and ensure no errors display.
         - Using chrome development tools, open the Slurps homepage website using both the 992x571 and 1200x571 screen sizes.